walela/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+    Routes, Middleware

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+    Generally speaking, middleware is a set of functions that extend/modify software.
+    `Express` has a "piping" architecture, middleware is used to add features to the core of express such as `cors`, logging, security etc

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+    A resource is a data object or model on our server that we can access or modify.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+    2xx status codes

 - [ ] How can we partition our application into sub-applications?

+    By splitting it into smaller router-based apps

 ## Minimum Viable Product